You just got your puppy, now how do you feed him

-Puppy food will generally be higher in protein and needs to be enriched with minerals, vitamins, and fats that are essential for growth.
+Puppy food will generally be higher in protein and needs to be enriched with minerals, vitamins, and fats essential for growth.
 The problem is that the ingredients used by different manufacturers can vary greatly.
-While commercial puppy food has to meet the nutrient standards set out of the Association of American Feed Control Officials, some companies go above and beyond.
-These companies will test their products to ensure they support all aspects of your puppy’s development whether that is food for large breed puppies or for smaller breeds.
+While commercial puppy food has to meet the nutrient standards set out by the Association of American Feed Control Officials, some companies go above and beyond.
+These companies will test their products to ensure they support all aspects of your puppy’s development, whether that is food for large breed puppies or smaller breeds.

-This does not mean that all puppy food manufacturers do this and some will only meet the minimum nutrient standards.
+This does not mean that all puppy food manufacturers do this, and some will only meet the minimum nutrient standards.
 With puppy food, you generally get what you pay for.
-Cheaper brands will often have lower quality ingredients while performance and premium brands have higher quality that is easier for your puppy to digest.
+Cheaper brands will often have lower quality ingredients, while performance and premium brands have a higher quality that is easier for your puppy to digest.

 When buying food for your pet, you have to get puppy food.
-Specially made puppy foods are more likely to have the additional nutrients your young pet needs.
-You should ask your vet for some guidelines on what this might be based on the size and breed of your dog.
-Dog food that is marked as good for all life stages will be fine for your puppy.
+Specially-made puppy foods are more likely to have the additional nutrients your young pet needs.
+You should ask your vet for some guidelines based on the size and breed of your dog.
+Dog food marked as good for all life stages will be fine for your puppy.

 As you look at food, you might want to consider breed-formulated food.
-Large breed puppy food will have the nutrients that allow your puppy to grow at a gradual rate for strong bones and joints.
+Large breed puppy food will have the nutrients that allow your puppy to grow gradually for strong bones and joints.
 Small breed formulas will have smaller kibble sizes making it easier for your small puppy to eat while meeting their higher metabolic needs.
-The medium breed formula will be in between, but if you cannot find a breed formulated food, you should not worry.
+The medium breed formula will be in between, but you should not worry if you cannot find a breed formulated food.

-While puppies need to eat a lot, they should not eat too much.
-You need to be able to feel their ribs, but not see them.
+While puppies need to eat a lot, they should not overeat.
+You need to feel their ribs but not see them.
 When you look at them, they should have a visible waist.
-This is true for all dog breeds whether they are big or small.
+This is true for all dog breeds, whether big or small.

 From 8 to 12 weeks, your puppy should be eating three to four times each day.
 Of course, not all puppies will need to eat this often.
 Some puppies can be fed twice each day.
-If you are going to do this, you should divide the amount of food you would normally give them into two instead of three or four.
+If you do this, you should divide the food you would typically give them into two instead of three or four.

 If you have a large-breed puppy, they will need slow and sustained growth.
+These puppies should be fed large breed puppy food or food designed for adult dogs.
+Regardless of the diet you choose, you should not provide too much fat, protein, or calories.
 This prevents any orthopedic problems such as hip dysplasia.
-These puppies should be fed large breed puppy food or food designed for adult dogs.
-Regardless of the diet you choose, you should not provide too much fat, protein or calories.

-Breeds that are small but chunky such as pugs will need to have lower calorie diets as well.
+Breeds that are small but chunky such as pugs will need to have lower calorie diets.
 This is due to them being more prone to hip dysplasia.

-Your puppy should be fed at set times of the day and you should not leave the food out for them.
+You should feed your puppy at set times of the day, and you should not leave the food out for them.
 Only small breeds like Chihuahuas are the exception as they are prone to low blood sugar.